EliasOenal/verity/verity.md

 2. **Protocol Version and Reserved Bits (1 byte)**: The first nibble (4 bits) of the first byte of the cube is the protocol version.
 Currently, the only defined protocol version is 0.
 The second nibble of the first byte is reserved for future use.

 3. **Date (5 bytes)**: The next 5 bytes represent the date when the cube was created, encoded as a truncated UNIX timestamp.
 This timestamp represents the number of seconds since the UNIX epoch (1970-01-01), truncated to 5 bytes.
 This is used to prune old cubes from the network.
+Cubes with dates from the future are to be rejected.
+(We may accept up to 24h into the future to account for time zone differences or make sure to use UTC.)

 4. **Type-Length-Value (TLV) Fields (variable length)**: The rest of the cube consists of a series of TLV fields.
 Each field starts with a one-byte type identifier, followed by a length (types of static length may omit this) and the actual value.
 The type is a 6-bit identifier, and the length, if present, is encoded as a 10-bit integer, both packed into a two-byte header.
 The length is encoded as big endian.